axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 ### Best Practices

-- Never calculate derived properties (in UML symbolised like so: `/property`) inside the `firstUpdated` method.
-This method is only executed once at the begging and after first rendering.
-If properties change dynamically after a certain time, those derived properties will not be re-calculated and can lead to wrong execution.
-Better place them in attribute changed or directly in the render method.
+- Never calculate derived properties (in UML symbolised like so: `/property`) inside the `firstUpdated` lifecycle method of a component.
+This method is only executed once, after first render.
+If properties change dynamically after a certain time, those derived properties will thus not be recalculated and can lead to bugs.
+Either calculate such derived properties in the `attributeChanged` method or implement them directly inside the `render` method of a component.
 - Never use `child.scss` without scoped selectors.
-DO: `axa-footer-small { span { ... } }` NOT DO: `span { ... }`
+DO: `axa-footer-small { span { ... } }` DON'T: `span { ... }`

 ### How-to create a new component